john-p-knapp/food-exp/recipes/crispy_tofu_with_cashews_and_blistered_snap_peas.md

 6. Heat **1 tbl oil** in the pan and cook the ginger and garlic until fragrant.
 7. Pour in **14 oz coconut milk** , soy sauce mixture.
 Simmer, stirring frequently until the sauce reduces and its color deepens.
 It should coat a spoon.
 8. Add tofu and cashews to the pan and combine.
-9. Toss the snap peas with **1 tbl rice vinegar** , scallions, mint and 1/2
+9. Toss the snap peas with **1 tbl rice vinegar** , scallions, mint and 1/2 tsp red pepper flakes.
+10. Serve tofu with snap peas and rice.